 2) Community support

-The sense of belonging to a community is an important aspect of raising a family and often lacking in vulnerable or isolated families.
-For this reason, it is best that children be transitioned into family care within their community of origin or one that is culturally similar.
-Community support begins with education of community leaders.
+The sense of belonging to a community is an important aspect of raising a family and can be lacking in vulnerable or isolated families.
+For this reason, it is best that children be transitioned into family care within their community of origin or one that is culturally similar, when possible.
 Community support may come in the form of access to support groups, daycare, youth programs, respite care, special needs services, and spiritual guidance.
-These services not only help overwhelmed caregivers unable to provide adequate care but also provide the opportunity for children to socialize, learning to form healthy relationships and partaking in community networks.
+These services not only assist caregivers in their responsibilities, but also provide the opportunity for children to socialize, learning to form healthy relationships and partaking in community networks.